 Maximum Loan-to-Value (LTV) Ratio

-The FHA cash out refinance program typically requires that borrowers have a minimum credit score required to qualify for an FHA cash out refinance is lower than for most conventional cash out refinance mortgage programs, which is especially helpful for borrowers dealing with credit challenges.
+The minimum credit score required to qualify for an FHA cash out refinance is 500 for most applicants, which is lower than the score required by most conventional cash out refinance mortgage programs.
+This is why an FHA cash out refinance can be especially helpful for borrowers dealing with credit challenges.
 We recommend that you review your credit score six months to a year before you start the mortgage process to address potential issues.
-Please note that some lenders may apply their own minimum credit score requirement that is higher than the FHA cash out refinance program guideline so be sure to check with your lender to determine their qualification requirements.
+Please note that some lenders may apply their own minimum credit score requirement that is higher than program guideline so be sure to check with your lender to determine their qualification requirements.

 Borrower Debt-to-Income Ratio

 Lenders typically use a debt-to-income ratio of 43% to determine what size FHA cash out refinance loan borrowers can afford, although it is possible to qualify for an FHA loan with a debt-to-income ratio of 50% or higher under certain circumstances .
 The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense plus other monthly debt payments such as credit card, auto and student loans.
 Total monthly housing expense includes your mortgage payment, property taxes, homeowners insurance, FHA mortgage insurance premium (MIP) as well as other potentially applicable expenses such as homeowners association (HOA) fees.

 Borrower Income Limit

 The program does not apply borrower income limits.